labscript-suite/labscript-suite/docs/source/building_docs/docs_writing.rst

 The navigational structure of the documentation is governed by `toctree` rst directives, where each file included in a `toctree` forms the basis of a new page.
 It is considered good practice to organise documentation logically by subject into individual files and sub-directories.
-Examples of documentation sources can be readily found by clicking the `View page source` link at the top right corner of any page in the on-line html documentation.
+Examples of documentation sources can be readily found by clicking the `Edit on GitHub` link at the top right corner of any page in the on-line html documentation.

 ReStructuredText
 ****************

 ReStructuredText is the native language for writting documention in a sphinx-based system.
 As such, most documentation should be written in rst.
-Examples and syntax guides are available via links :doc:`here <docs_minutia>`.
+Examples and syntax guides are available via links :doc:`here <docs_resources>`.

 An important note when creating new rst doc files is to try to use unique filenames within a single repository.
 These filenames are ultimately used in the html page paths and are used when cross-referencing pages within the documentation.